-The Contingency fund reserve has historically acted as a contingency fund to protect the ongoing operations of the Foundation if or when an unexpected catastrophic event occurs and generally the reserve has approximated the carrying value of the Foundations' investment portfolio (Financial Assets - Note 7).
-At 31 December 2023, the Foundation resolves to no longer utilise the contingency fund, but rather retain all reserve funds in the general fund, whilst also establishing other specific reserve funds, such as the research fund reserve.
-This decision was taken in recognition that the contingency fund is not used for any specific purpose, and therefore, serves no purpose.
+The Contingency fund has historically acted as the reserve to protect the ongoing operations of the Foundation if or when an unexpected catastrophic event occurs and generally the reserve has approximated the carrying value of the Foundations' investment portfolio (Financial Assets - Note 7).
+At 31 December 2023, the Foundation resolved to no longer utilise the Contingency fund, but rather retain all reserve funds in the General fund, whilst also establishing other specific reserve funds, such as the Research fund reserve.
+This decision was taken in recognition that the Contingency fund is not used for any specific purpose, and therefore, serves no purpose.